oconnor663/blake3_aead/readme.md

 ## Nice-to-have features

-- Nonces can be up to 64 bytes.
+- Large nonces (up to 64 bytes)
-- Relatively large maximum message and AAD lengths, 2<sup>62</sup> and 2<sup>62</sup>-1 bytes respectively
+- Long messages and AAD (up to 2<sup>62</sup> bytes)
-- The message and associated data can be processed in in parallel, in one pass each, without knowing their lengths in advance.
+- The message and the AAD can be processed in in parallel, in one pass each, without knowing their lengths in advance.
+AAD processing doesn't depend on the nonce.
 - Truncating the auth tag to N bits retains the expected O(2<sup>N</sup>) bits of security.
 (Correct?)
 - A compact implementation can work directly with the BLAKE3 compression